falk-werner/fetch/NOTES.md

   - `-v`: print additional messages (not used yet)
 - allow to include HTTP response headers in the output
   new options: `-i`, `--include`
+- allow files as request body using '@' as prefix of '-d' option
+  new option: `--data-raw`

 ### Fixes